 General or Special Orders.
 Whenever such Saturday is a holiday, the working day preceding that holiday will be observed as 'Clearance Day'.]]

-6[Note-]
+6 [Note-]

-3. Without the consent of parties and in absence of urgent necessity, no criminal enquiry or trial shall be held on Sundays or gazetted holidays.
+3. Without the consent of parties and in absence of urgent necessity, no Court not to sit on holidays criminal enquiry or trial shall be held on Sundays or gazetted holidays.